“Risk comes from not knowing what you’re doing.” — Warren Buffett

 Have your one-on-one meetings with team members and continue to build your 30-day plan.

 Day 4 — Prepare for your first team meeting.
-Answer the following questions:
+Answer the following questions as you prepare:

 - How will you gauge the energy in the room before you start?